Shatavari From Puberty To Menopause

 Also known as wild asparagus or Asparagus racemosus, Shatavari belongs to a group of herbs which are collectively referred to as adaptogens because they bring the body back into balance.

-Shatavari can be taken through various stages of a woman’s life cycle.
+Shatavari's benefits for women can be experienced through various stages of a woman’s life cycle, from puberty to menopause and include:

 Shatavari during puberty